saiharshithabs/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Jupyter notebook

-## Algorithm
+## Algorithm:

-1. mport the required packages.
+1.mport the required packages.

 2.Import the dataset to work on.